Floyd Brown: 2008 McCain-Obama presidential race

 Brown's fundraising strength is diminished by the hesitance of large donors to leave themselves vulnerable to the legal difficulties encountered by donors to "swiftboat" ad efforts in the 2004 election cycle, and to new laws which curtail some of the more offensive content of political ads by 527 groups.
-As some of the contributors to the "swiftboat" ads in 2004 faced stiff fines from the Federal Elections Commission, Brown has refrained from operating out of 527 groups and opted for the political action committee platform and budgeting from small donors.
+As some of the contributors to the "swiftboat" ads in 2004 faced stiff fines from the Federal Election Commission, Brown has refrained from operating out of 527 groups and opted for the political action committee platform and budgeting from small donors.
 Brown's stated goal is to release one new attack ad every two weeks, and released an advertisement asserting that Obama was registered as a Muslim student in Indonesia, and that he attended an Indonesian school that taught Islam as a child.
 The claim has been refuted by the Obama campaign.

 As of March 2008, Brown had raised $50,000, and spent $5,000 on actual ad buys, also posting the ad on YouTube and other public platforms.

 In August 2008 Brown teamed up with writer and entrepreneur Jerome Corsi to promote Corsi's book Obama Nation via viral web campaigns and email marketing.